mopidy/mopidy/docs/settings.rst

    example, to set the username and password, use:
    ``lame ! shout2send username="foobar" password="s3cret"``.

 Other advanced setups are also possible for outputs.
-Basically anything you can get a ``gst-lauch`` command to output to can be plugged into :attr:`mopidy.settings.OUTPUT``.
+Basically, anything you can use with the ``gst-launch-0.10`` command can be plugged into :attr:`mopidy.settings.OUTPUT`.

 Available settings